GibbsConsulting/django-plotly-dash/docs/faq.rst

 The first ``Img`` will have its source file correctly served up by Django as a standard static file.
 However, the second image will not be rendered as the path will be incorrect.

-See the :ref:`local_assets` section for more information on `configuration` with local assets.
+See the :ref:`local_assets` section for more information on configuration with local assets.

+* Is there a live demo available?

+Yes.
+It can be found `here <https://djangoplotlydash.com>`_